TrevCan/trevcan.github.io/articles/hireme.cv.md

 	see for yourself!: [6]

 	I use a dynamic DNS provider to set it up.
+Of course,

-Of course, I set up port forwarding to be able to use it.
+	I set up port forwarding to be able to set up the site over HTTP and HTTPS.
+Also set up SSH, among a few other ports.

 	Also deployed cgit [5], a CGI web interface for viewing interactively and diffing different commits and projects.